Our Brands

 • Other Chinese FKA employees such as expeditors and pre-shipment inspectors who regularly visit the factories are required to look for signs of any forced labour and must report any concerns.

 • UK and USA-based FKA employees who visit the factories are required to look for signs of any forced labour and must report any concerns.
 These include the senior management, quality & compliance, operations & marketing teams.
-A small number of site visits took place in 2023 for the first time since the start of the Covid-19 pandemic, and FKA has continued to supplement the onsite visits by regional employees through remote sessions with our suppliers.
+A number of site visits took place in 2024.
+FKA has continued to supplement the onsite visits by regional employees through remote sessions with our suppliers.
 These will continue into the next reporting period.
 These sessions include feedback on our annual surveys covering Forced Labour, Child Labour, Conflict Minerals and their SEDEX Risk Score.

 • Each year, FKA surveys its Asia-based suppliers regarding policies on Forced Labour, Child Labour and Conflict Minerals along with other surveys on environmental issues.
 These surveys contain links to subject matter related to the survey and ask questions on their monitoring of second and third tier suppliers.